ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Related Work

 \paragraph{Subject-Driven Personalized Generation} Subject-driven personalized generation is focused on creating images based on reference images.
 Recent works~\cite{ruiz2023dreambooth, gal2023an,xu2023magicanimate, kumari2023multi, alaluf2023neural, voynov2023p+, li2024blip, hua2023dreamtuner, chen2022re, voronov2024loss, ma2023unified, xiang2023closer, wei2023elite, gal2023designing,park2024cat,song2024moma} have explored techniques for producing striking resemblance images in multiple ways.
 One of the primary ways is to fine-tune the base text-to-image models.
 Furthermore, there has been a significant effort in research ~\cite{dong2022dreamartist, kumari2023multi, han2023svdiff, sohn2023styledrop, voynov2023p+, wu2024u, hu2024instructimagen, kwon2024concept, jang2024identity} aimed at integrating various concepts in personalization.
-While producing striking resemblance images, fine-tuning the base model on a small set of images leads to overfitting, resulting in unexpected issues.
+While striking resemblance images are produced, fine-tuning the base model on a small set of images leads to overfitting, resulting in unexpected issues.
 One prevalent issue discussed in prior research is the decrease in diversity.
 Recent studies have proposed various methods to address these issues.
 For instance, DreamBooth ~\cite{ruiz2023dreambooth} introduced the Class-Specific Priori Loss, which effectively addresses diversity reduction by recovering the class's prior knowledge.
+However, it does not effectively maintain the ability of the model to follow the text prompt.
 Another common issue is the inability to generate images under multiple conditions.
 Some Recent Research ~\cite{li2024blip, he2024automated, tewel2023key, ma2023subject, han2023svdiff} proposed some methods to migrate this appearance.
 However, the underlying reasons for this phenomenon have not been thoroughly investigated.
 Our research endeavors to explore these reasons and develop solutions to overcome this challenge.